zadrafi/concurve/README.md

     distribution estimator of a parameter. *arXiv \[mathST\]*.
 2007.
 6. Schweder T, Hjort NL.
 Confidence and Likelihood\*. *Scand J Stat.*
     2002;29(2):309-332.
+7. Amrhein V, Trafimow D, Greenland S. Inferential Statistics as Descriptive Statistics: There is No Replication Crisis if We Don’t Expect Replication. *Am Stat*.
+2018
+8. Greenland S. Valid P-values Behave Exactly As They Should.
+Some misleading criticisms of P-values and their resolution with S-values. *Am Stat*.
+2018;18(136).